 Focoslide with quality helical focusing mount and focusing optical magnifier, for Leica screw mount body, screw mount lens and Valloy II stand, Ex, $150

 Leitz bellows with visoflex for use with screwmount bodies and with adaptor to mount on Valloy II enlarger and copy stand rail rider.
 Visoflex is designed to be used with double cable release, which I do not have.
-Choice of 2 bellows monorails (one with scales for 50 and 135mm lenses, the other with scales for 125mm and 135mm lenses) Mint-, $350
+Choice of 2 bellows monorails (one with scales for 50 and 135mm lenses, the other with scales for 125mm and 135mm lenses).
+The imnage below is of one of these 2 bellows (this one or the one listed just below) mounted on a Leitz Valoy II copy stand.
+Mint-, $350

 Leitz bellows with visoflex for use with screwmount bodies.
 Visoflex is designed to be used with double cable release, which I do not have.
 Choice of 2 bellows monorails (one with scales for 50 and 135mm lenses, the other with scales for 125mm and 135mm lenses), Mint-, $300